edlinkiii/js-query/README.md

 ```

 #### Caveats
-Unlike jQuery, document.querySelector is **very** strick about beginning an element's id with a letter.
+* Unlike jQuery, document.querySelector is **very** strick about beginning an element's id with a letter.
+* Also, document.querySelector will return null if a match is not found.